neur0n-7/Virtual-Cube/README.md

     <li>Run main.py from the terminal, IDLE, or any other IDE/text editor that supports Python.</li>
 </ol>

+Alternatively, if you have `git` installed, run `git clone https://github.com/neur0n-7/Virtual-Cube.git` to directly download the contents of this repository.

 ## Report Issues
 If you happen to have an issue with Virtual Cube, please open an issue on GitHub.
 If you are unsure on how to open an issue, see [this link](https://docs.github.com/en/issues/tracking-your-work-with-issues/quickstart).